-Canadian law enforcement agents have stated that youth are unlikely to be charged when sexting is consensual and the photos are not shared with anyone else, but at least one young person has been convicted of distributing child pornography, among other offences, for sharing photos of another teen.
+Canadian law enforcement agents have stated that youth are unlikely to be charged when sexting is consensual and the photos are not shared with anyone else, but sharing intimate images without the subject’s consent is now a crime in Canada, and at least one young person has been convicted of distributing child pornography, among other offences, for sharing photos of another teen.

-Don’t take a punitive approach.
+Don’t take a punitive approach to sending sexts.
 Experts have rightly raised concerns that heavy-handed responses to sexting may cause more harm than good by re-victimizing teens whose photos have gone viral or by humiliating young couples who are caught exchanging sexual images.
 Fear of recrimination, further embarrassment or harassment may make young people less likely to come forward when things go wrong.

 Consider the context.
-Adults need to be sensitive to the circumstances behind the image sharing: was it sent as a lark between friends?
+Adults need to be sensitive to the circumstances behind the sending of a sext: was it sent as a lark between friends?
 Was it intended as a private act between a couple?
 Was there any pressure involved or malicious intent?
 Depending on context, responses will differ.

 Sexting should also be considered within the broader context of young people’s relationships and sexuality.
 Research has found that sending sexts is a good predictor of a youth’s intention to become sexually active within the next year: as a result, Jeff Temple, a psychologist at the University of Texas Medical Branch, says that sexting “gives us a head start.
 If we discover that a teen is sexting, it’s an opportunity to talk with that teen about sex prior to having it.
 We can use this as a vehicle to promote safer sexual practices and healthy sexual relationships.”

-Teach youth how to recognize and engage in healthy relationships and how to resist the pressure to send sexts.
+Teach youth how to recognize and engage in healthy relationships and how to resist the pressure to send – and share – sexts.
 There is considerable evidence that sending sexts can be harmless within the bounds of a healthy and respectful relationship.
-There is also evidence that sexting is most likely to cause harm in cases where the sender is coerced: according to one study, just eight percent of students who sent sexts willingly reported that it had caused problems for them, compared to thirty-two percent of those who had been pressured into sending sexts.
+There is also evidence that sexting is most likely to cause harm in cases where the sender is coerced: according to one study, just eight percent of students who sent sexts willingly reported that it had caused problems for them, compared to 32 percent of those who had been pressured into sending sexts.
 Having been coerced to send sexts was associated with having been a victim of dating violence.
-It seems likely, therefore, that rather than teach all students not to send sexts we should be helping students to recognize unhealthy relationships and to resist the pressure to send sexts.
+It seems likely, therefore, that rather than teaching all students not to send sexts, we should be helping students to recognize unhealthy relationships and to resist the pressure to send sexts.